The Maryland House of Delegates passed a bill that will ban discrimination against transgender individuals in the state.

 House Minority Whip Kathy Szeliga asked that bathrooms be exempt from the bill.

 “Please protect women.
 Please protect little girls,” she said.

 The proposed amendments were dismissed.

 “What we could see could be a naked man in a girl’s locker room at a public pool.
 This is a bad bill.
 This does not protect women.
-This does not protect children,” said State Delegate Kathy Afzali.
-She wrote a letter about House Bill 1265 – otherwise known as the Bathroom Bill – stating that, that law would ‘normalize abnormal behavior.'
+This does not protect children,” said State Delegate Kathy Afzali, who wrote letter about House Bill 1265 – otherwise known as the Bathroom Bill – stating that, that law would ‘normalize abnormal behavior’.

 House Bill 1262 and today’s passed bill have both been implemented to give transgender people the same rights that cisgender individuals are given without question, as a birth right, and despite the opposition of those who are blissfully ignorant of their own cissexism, justice has prevailed.

 “The Maryland transgender community can at long last celebrate its equality as full partners in the LGBT community.
 After eight long years of struggle, thirteen years after the passage of the sexual orientation anti-discrimination act, Maryland joins with seventeen states, D.C. and Puerto Rico, in providing comprehensive LGBT equality.
 I’d like to thank Delegates Peña-Melnyk, Clippinger and Cullison for their successful efforts this session, but I also want to remember the efforts of Delegates Hubbard, Mizeur, Kelly and others over the years who made this vote possible,” Dana Beyer, the executive director of Gender Rights Maryland, said.